 With successful buyers obligated to pay their bid price and successful sellers receiving their offer price, this creates a surplus of funds between what buyers are required to pay and what sellers will receive.
-This money will be paid back to all successful participants as a dollars per kg/day (bought or sold) as a "refund", which is split proportionately between the successful buyers and sellers.
-The refund is calculated by dividing the surplus by double the total volume of quota transferred on the exchange that month.
-The refund will be deducted from the total amount that a buyer is responsible to pay and added to the total amount that a seller will receive.
+This money will be paid back to all successful participants as "refund dollars" per kg/day (bought or sold), which is split proportionately between the successful buyers and sellers.
+The refund dollar amount is calculated by dividing the surplus dollars by double the total volume of quota transferred on the exchange that month.
+The refund dollars due will be deducted from the total amount that a buyer is responsible to pay and added to the total amount that a seller will receive.